02A

 +

-"Bring back the Woolly Mammoth!
-Colossal will be the first company to use CRISPR technology to de-extinct previously lost species starting with the Mammoth.
+"Bring back the woolly mammoth!
+Colossal will be the first company to use CRISPR technology to de-extinct previously lost species starting with the mammoth.
 In the de-extinction process Colossal will build world-class software products for CRISPR and their breakthroughs will have major implications for biotechnology products, treatment of diseases, and genomics."

 +